A woman in a café swipes her credit card in a portable card reader.

 How to swipe your credit card correctly

-• Position the magnetic strip that’s on the back of the card into the card reader’s slot so the magnetic strip faces toward the card reader.
+• Position the magnetic strip (also called a magnetic stripe) that’s on the back of the card into the card reader’s slot so the magnetic strip faces toward the card reader.
 If the card reader lies flat, keep the magnetic strip on the bottom so the front of the card faces up as you insert it into the card reader.

 Wrong ways to swipe your credit card

 There are wrong ways to swipe your credit card.
-If you swipe incorrectly, the card reader may make a beeping noise indicating the card couldn’t be read and to try again.
+If you swipe incorrectly, the card reader may make a beeping noise indicating couldn’t read the card and to try again.
 Here are some things to keep in mind:

 • Don’t face the magnetic strip away from the card reader when swiping.